To Hell and Black

-To Hell and Black is the debut and only studio album by American hip hop group Capital Punishment Organization.
+To Hell and Black is the only studio album by American hip hop group Capital Punishment Organization.
 It was released through Capitol Records on August 7, 1990, and featured its two lead singles "Ballad of a Menace" and "This Beat Is Funky".
 The album peaked at No. 33 on the Billboard Top R&B/Hip-Hop Albums chart.

 Audio production of the album was handled by M.C.
 Ren with co-production by CPO's Young D.